 Place the center of the wrap (where the tag is) on your navel and wrap the two ends around your back, crossing them behind you and over your shoulders.
 This should create an ‘X’ shape on your back.

 Step 3: Make Pockets

-Once the two ends are over your shoulders and in front of you, make sure that there are “pockets” in the wrap facing towards you.
+Once the two ends are over your shoulders and in front of you, make sure there are “pockets” in the wrap facing you.
 This is where your baby can sit.
-(Watch the video to see what I am talking about!)
+(Watch the video below to see what I am talking about!)

 Step 4: Wrap It Up

 Put the two ends under the horizontal material around your abdomen, which I call your “seatbelt.”
 Once under your “seatbelt,” cross the two ends behind your back again and tie them together in a knot.
 If you have a lot of extra material left, cross it back in front of you and tie the ends of the fabric in a knot in front of you.
 Now you are ready to get your baby!

 Step 5: Froggy Style